How to Write A Compelling Creative Brief (with Examples & Free Templates)

 • What you want them to think about the brand ("change perception", "shift frame of reference", etc.).

-• Frustrations, aspirations, life need, and shared belief you can tap into.
+• Frustrations, aspirations, life needs, and shared beliefs you can tap into.

 • The purpose of all this data is to find a trigger that will motivate them.
 This trigger should align with the campaign's objectives.